-COVID 19 and me was a challenge.
-At the end of October, I decided I was going to have my website with a different and “new to me” website hosting company.
-I knew this process was going to take me some time to change from one to the other, mainly because I wanted to do it myself.
+COVID 19 for me was a challenge.
+At the end of October, it was time to update the website with a different and “new to me” website hosting company.
+This process was going to take some time to change from one to the other, mainly because I wanted to do it myself.

 As is usual, it took longer than it could have.
-I say “could have” because I was doing it myself so I was learning as I went.
 It was a process, to say the least.
-But change can be refreshing, rejuvenating and very educational.
+But change can be refreshing, rejuvenating, and very educational.
 It all worked out and I learned so much.

 Getting back to the blog

 One thing I learned long ago is that some things just take time so don’t rush, just keep going!
 So that is what I did and it was slow going.
 What suffered was keeping my posts coming every once in a while.

 Apologies to you for the delay in getting back to sharing stories, wisdom and my experiences as a woman after 50.
 Welcome back to the conversation with me on many, many topics as we live life after 50.
 Shall we get started!

 Those of us who are lucky enough to have experienced post-secondary education, marriage, raising children, and working in volunteer and paid employment opportunities to realize now just how busy we were in those early years.

 Did we think that at this stage of 50 years and up, we really and truly would be able to step back and slow down?
 However, many of us “Life after 50ers” in all reality are now in the most “busy times in life” and not just for only women but for men too!

 In the early years of nesting, we were busy being involved with careers, having and raising children, growing careers, and finances.
 Now the babies that have grown into young adults are now ready to be pushed out of the nest to see how to cope on their own.